England ready to peak at perfect time in T20 World Cup, says Liam Livingstone

 The defending champions have had a rollercoaster ride to the semi-finals in the Caribbean.

-Liam Livingstone says England are ready to peak at the perfect moment after a rollercoaster ride to the semi-finals of the T20 World Cup.
+Liam Livingstone says England are ready to peak at the perfect moment against India after a rollercoaster ride to the semi-finals of the T20 World Cup.

+The defending champions now know they will meet the world’s number one side on Thursday in Guyana – a venue known for its spinning conditions – after India topped their group with victory over Australia.

 And while they may not have enjoyed the smoothest campaign so far, all-rounder Livingstone believes things are falling into place at the perfect moment.